mcastling/mcastling.github.io/NUItutorials/setup-ubuntu.md

     * Press the Save button
     * Repeat these steps for _NUIApplication.cs_

-_This step of overwriting these files is necessary as NUI In Ubuntu is not fully supported just yet._
+_Overwriting these files is necessary as NUI In Ubuntu is not fully supported just yet._

 * Copy shared library to required application runtime location:
 ~~~{.sh}